dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 Whenever a user submits his name and email, the data will be sent to formspree.io website and then formspree sends it back to your email with the details.

-Try to enter something and see if you recieve the mail.
+Try to enter something and see if you receive the mail.
 For the first time you have to verify your email address.
-Then on you can recieve mails without any hassle.
+Then on you can receive mails without any hassle.

 This is the brief process of making a form in github pages website.
 What if you want to redirect users to a custom web page once they are done submitting the form on Jekyll blog or github pages website?